 Shortly after the competition ended, we reached out to Jordan hoping to learn more about her experience.
 She graciously agreed to answer several of our questions regarding what her time was like at the Kettlebell Sport World Championship.
 We certainly learned a lot about the competitive side of training with kettlebells!

 Jordan Tyjeski Interview

-In the Daily Citizen article, it’s stated that you’ve been using kettlebells for roughly 10 years.
+The Daily Citizen article states that you’ve been using kettlebells for roughly 10 years.
 However, about a year ago you decided to train for kettlebell events and competitions.
 What prompted you to make this decision?